smkerr/EU-procurement/README.md

 * `tender_id`: an identifier for each contracts
 * `year`: the year of the contract

 [`eu_procurements_alt`](https://networks.skewed.de/net/eu_procurements_alt): A collection of 234 networks representing the annual national public procurement markets of 26 European countries from 2008-2016.
 Data is sourced from Tenders Electronic Daily (TED), the official procurement portal of the European Union.
 Nodes with the suffix "_i" are issuers (sometimes referred to as buyers) of public contracts, for instance public hospitals, ministries, local governments.
 Nodes with the suffix "_w" are winners (sometimes called suppliers) of public contracts, generally private-sector firms.
+Each network is bipartite: links represent contracting relationships between issuers and winners.

+### Node properties
+* `label`: IDs of issuers and winners are consistent across time and within countries.
+Node IDs have been randomly generated and do not correspond to any official statistics.
 Identities have been statistically de-duplicated, as described in the paper by [Wachs, Fazekas, & Kertész](https://link.springer.com/article/10.1007/s41060-019-00204-1).
-Each network is bipartite: links represent contracting relationships between issuers and winners.
-Ids of issuers and winners are consistent across time and within countries.
-Node ids have been randomly generated and do not correspond to any official statistics.

 ### Link properties
-* `count`: measures the volume of contracts between the issuer and winner in the given year.
+* `count`: Measures the volume of contracts between the issuer and winner in the given year.
 This attribute can be interpreted as a weight or strength of the relationship.
-* `pctSingleBid`: describes the share of contracts between the issuer and winner awarded without competition, i.e. with the winner as single bidder or sole-supplier.
+* `pctSingleBid`: Describes the share of contracts between the issuer and winner awarded without competition, i.e. with the winner as single bidder or sole-supplier.
 Note: missing data on single-bidding is imputed.
 This is an elementary indicator of corruption risk of the contract.
 For more information consult [the paper referenced above](https://link.springer.com/article/10.1007/s41060-019-00204-1).

 ## Method